AirKyzzZ/hologram-holoclaw-bot-vs/README.md

 ## 🛠️ How to Use langchain Tools

 Tools allow your AI agent to interact with external APIs and services at inference time.
-Once defined in `TOOLS_CONFIG`, the agent can:
+Once defined in `LLM_TOOLS_CONFIG`, the agent can:

 - Fetch live data (statistics, user info, documents, etc.)
 - Trigger actions (notifications, webhooks, etc.)

-You can connect external APIs as langchain "tools" to the AI agent via the `TOOLS_CONFIG` environment variable.
+You can connect external APIs as langchain "tools" to the AI agent via the `LLM_TOOLS_CONFIG` environment variable.

 Each tool allows the agent to query external data sources, fetch statistics, access documentation, or trigger actions through HTTP APIs.
 **Tools are defined as a JSON array** in your `.env`, with each entry describing one tool and its options.